danjulio/gCore/Documentation/readme.md

 Writing 0x52 ('R') to the register triggers a read of flash into NVRAM.

 Writing NVRAM to flash takes up to approximately 128 milliseconds.
 The register may be polled (after waiting an initial 36 mSec) to determine when the write is complete.
 It will return the value 1 while the write is in progress and the value of 0 when the write is complete.
-However it is possible for the I2C read cycle to fail if part of it occurs just as a write is occuring internal to the EFM8.
+However it is possible for the I2C read cycle to fail if part of it occurs just as a write is occurring internal to the EFM8.
 For this reason code must either be able to deal with a failed reads or just wait 36 + 128 = 164 mSec before accessing the EFM8.

 ##### Time Register
 The Time register contains a value that is incremented every second.
 It is designed to work with an epoch time system (starting Jan 1, 1970).
 It is an unsigned 32-bit value and, if used with the epoch time system, will roll over in the year 2106.